Privacy Policy

 Depending on the context, we act in different roles:

-For personal data of a merchant’s end customers (withdrawal-related data), we generally act as a data processor (Art.
+For personal data of a merchant’s end customers (withdrawal-related data), we act as a data processor (Art.
 28 GDPR) on behalf of the merchant, who is the controller.
+The details of this processing relationship are governed by our Data Processing Agreement (DPA/AVV).

 For personal data relating to merchants (e.g., store account administration, support, security), we act as an independent controller.